What are the signs of HIV? Our guide to support, symptoms, and treatment

 Once inside a CD4 T cell, the virus makes many copies of itself, which then break out of the CD4 T cell, killing the cell in the process.
-The new virus copies then attach and enter new CD4 T cells.
-Experts believe millions of new virus copies can be made in this way each day, with millions of CD4 T cells being killed a day too.
+The new virus copies then attaches to and enters new CD4 T cells.
+Experts believe millions of new virus copies can be made in this way each day, with millions of CD4 T cells being killed a day too (i).

 While white blood cells are involved in protecting the body against viruses, they cannot destroy HIV because the virus protects itself by constantly mutating.
 And while new CD4 T cells are still made every day in an attempt to fight HIV, the virus usually emerges as the stronger of the two eventually.
 This means that the number of CD4 T cells will at some point start to fall, weakening the immune system more and more.